Ji-Man Choi Player Props: Pirates vs. Astros

-Ji-Man Choi -- 1-for-4 with a home run and an RBI in his most recent game -- will be in action for the Pittsburgh Pirates versus the Houston Astros, with Cristian Javier on the mound, on April 11 at 6:35 PM ET.
+Ji-Man Choi -- 2-for-4 with a double, a home run and an RBI in his last game -- will be in action for the Pittsburgh Pirates against the Houston Astros, with Jose Urquidy on the mound, on April 12 at 12:35 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Astros.
+He collected two extra-base hits in his previous appearance (2-for-4 with a double, a home run and an RBI) against the Astros.

 Ji-Man Choi Game Info & Props vs. the Astros